 The project is not within or adjacent to a Habitat Conservation Plan area.
-Since the project proposes cultivation and ancillary uses, it is consistent and compatible with the surrounding uses for agriculture and rural residential.
+Since the project proposes cultivation, it is consistent and compatible with the surrounding uses for agriculture and rural residential.

-No significant land use and planning impacts are anticipated and no mitigation measures are necessary.
+No significant land use and planning impacts are anticipated, and no mitigation measures are necessary.